 In 1940, a replica hospital building was constructed from plans and descriptions by Dr. James Tilton, hospital surgeon in 1779-80 and later Surgeon General of the United States, as published in his manual for medical military officers which appeared in 1813.

 66 feet by 34 feet the central ward with two wings was constructed with large oak logs with straw and mud roofed with cedar shingles.
-Park officials had the hospital razed along with its display because no one confirmed the hospital was actually on that location.
+Park officials had the hospital razed along with its display because no one confirmed it was at that location.
 NPS officials stated the hospital was NOT in Jockey Hollow but was most likely ONLY in Basking Ridge.

 The Morton’s and Rochambeau March – 1781